Speak to a Friendly Routing Expert Now:

 So, as long as the road has not yet been cleared, all Wazers will keep receiving the notification and can choose to avoid the road.

-Similarly, Wazers can easily update Waze about multiple other things like road closures and heavy traffic.
+Similarly, Wazers can easily update Waze about other things like road closures and heavy traffic.
 Waze also adapts quickly to help you avoid such roads and will show your drivers the fastest route to work.

-Apart from the above, Waze also offers voice directions and allows voice instructions too.
-So, while driving, your drivers don’t have to keep looking at the app or, if there is a sudden change of plans, they can just instruct Waze by “talking” to the app.
+Apart from the above, Waze also offers voice directions and allows voice instructions, too.
+So, while driving, your drivers don’t have to keep looking at the app, or if there is a sudden change of plans, they can just instruct Waze by “talking” to the app.
 This makes it a much safer route planning app on-road for all kinds of drivers.

 For example, it’ll give direct instructions like “take exit 18 on the right” and keep repeating the instructions a few times so that you don’t miss the turn.

-Route Optimization Software for the Fastest Delivery
+Use Route Optimization Software for the Fastest Delivery

 A route planner app would not provide free driving directions like Google Maps, Waze, or a free route planner, but such an app’s benefits are manifold.
 Some of the most important benefits are: